sally/algoccountabilibuddies/README.md

 ## Problem Selection Rotation

-Problem selections accounted for until Jan 6th, 2017.
-Happy holidays y'all <3
+Defunct for now until someone says they'd like to contribute to picking problems~

 ## Tips